-Construction Phase Construction 1 Management MM15 Health and Safety EIAR Chapter 5 During construction of the Proposed Development, all staff will be made aware of and adhere to: Safety, Health and Welfare at Work Act 2005 (No. 10 of 2005); Safety, Health and Welfare at Work (General Application) Regulations 2007 (S.I.
+Construction Phase Construction N Management MM15 Health and Safety EIAR Chapter 5 During construction of the Proposed Development, all staff will be made aware of and adhere to: Safety, Health and Welfare at Work Act 2005 (No. 10 of 2005); Safety, Health and Welfare at Work (General Application) Regulations 2007 (S.I.
 No. 299 of 2007), as amended; Safety, Health and Welfare at Work (Construction) Regulations 2013 (S.I.
 291 of 2013), as amended; and Safety, Health and Welfare at Work (Work at Height) Regulations 2006 (S.I.
-No. 318 of 2006).
-This will encompass the use of all necessary Personal Protective Equipment and adherence to the site Health and Safety Plan which will include measures to exclude members of the public from certain areas of the site during construction.
+No. 318 of 2006). certain areas of the site during construction.
 MM16 Health and Safety EIAR Chapter 4 Stock-proof fencing will be erected around the borrow pit and peat and spoil repositories if deemed necessary to prevent uncontrolled access to this area.
 Appropriate health and safety signage will also be erected on this fencing and at locations around the site MM17 Health and Safety EIAR Chapter 5 The scale and scope of the project requires that a Project Supervisor Design Process (PSDP) and Project Supervisor Construction Stage (PSCS) are required to be appointed in accordance with the provisions of the Health & Safety Authority's 'Guidelines on the Procurement, Design and Management Requirements of the Safety, Health and Welfare at Work (Construction) Regulations 2006'.
 The PSDP appointed for the construction stage shall be required to perform his/her duties as prescribed in the Safety, Health and Welfare at Work (Construction) Regulations.
 These duties include (but are not limited to):

-Identify hazards arising from the design or from the technical, organisational, planning or time related aspects of the project; Where possible, eliminate the hazards or reduce the risks; Communicate necessary control measures, design assumptions or remaining risks to the PSCS so they can be dealt with in the Safety and Health Plan; Ensure that the work of designers is coordinated to ensure safety; Organise co-operation between designers; Prepare a written Safety and Health Plan; Prepare a safety file for the completed structure and give it to the client; and Notify the Authority and the client of non-compliance with any written directions issued.
-MM18 Health and Safety EIAR Chapter 5 The PSCS appointed for the construction stage shall be required to perform his/her duties as prescribed in the Safety, Health and Welfare at Work (Construction) Regulations.
-These duties include (but are not limited to): Development of the Safety and Health Plan for the construction stage with updating where required as work progresses; Compile and develop safety file information Reporting of accidents / incidents; Weekly site meeting with PSCS; Coordinate arrangements for checking the implementation of safe working procedures.
-Ensure that the following are being carried out: Induction of all site staff including any new staff enlisted for the project from time to time; Toolbox talks as necessary; Maintenance of a file which lists personnel on site, their name, nationality, current Safe Pass number, current Construction Skills Certification Scheme (CSCS) card (where relevant) and induction date; Report on site activities to include but not limited to information on accidents and incidents, disciplinary action taken and PPE compliance;
+Identify hazards arising from the design or from the technical, organisational, planning or time related aspects of the project; > Where possible, eliminate the hazards or reduce the risks; > Communicate necessary control measures, design assumptions or remaining risks to the PSCS so they can be dealt with in the Safety and Health Plan; > Ensure that the work of designers is coordinated to ensure safety; > Organise co-operation between designers; > Prepare a written Safety and Health Plan; > Prepare a safety file for the completed structure and give it to the client; and MM18 Health and Safety EIAR Chapter 5 The PSCS appointed for the construction stage shall be required to perform his/her duties as prescribed in the Safety, Health and Welfare at Work (Construction) Regulations.
+These duties include (but are not limited to): Development of the Safety and Health Plan for the construction stage with updating where required as work progresses; Reporting of accidents / incidents: Weekly site meeting with PSCS: Coordinate arrangements for checking the implementation of safe working procedures.
+Ensure that the following are being carried out: Induction of all site staff including any new staff enlisted for the project from time to time; Toolbox talks as necessary; Maintenance of a file which lists personnel on site, their name, nationality, current Safe Pass number, current Construction Skills Certification Scheme (CSCS) card (where relevant) and induction date; Report on site activities to include but not limited to information on accidents and include the disciplinary statement of DDE according to the second statement of the sec incidents, disciplinary action taken and PPE compliance;